11 Things To Do With Pumpkins After Halloween

 You've cooked, pureed, and crafted as much as you can, and still you have a whole pumpkin staring at you in your kitchen.
 Clean off the pumpkin and call your local zoo or animal shelters.
 A lot of animals like pumpkins and get a real treat every November when patches and farms bring over their remaining pumpkins.
 There's no guarantee the zoo will accept pumpkins from everyone, but call and find out.

 Got an old, carved pumpkin that you can't use for other purposes?
 Got a decaying pumpkin bird feeder or remnants from cooking?
-Composting is the answer.
+Composting or food recycling is the answer.

 Lomi by Pela